 With the flip of a calendar page, Tirol’s alluring autumn season sets in and offers up a whole new way to dress.
 Check out these new cozy jackets and boots and you’ll be wishing fall and winter lasted all year.
 And what about your ski equipment?
 Do you have a sled?
 If you’re looking for the right gear, apparel, or accessories, all villages and towns across Tirol have at least one sporting goods store.
 And then there are these special stores.
 Few places in the world you will find shops like these that live and breathe outdoor activities like they do here in Tirol.
 The shelves and wracks of Frauenschuh Shop in Kitzbühel overflow with stylish fashion clothes, technical clothes, accessories, and winter sports apparel.
 Selected shops like Schuh Staudinger in Innsbruck and Schuh Schmid in Fiss offer customized fitting of the Austrian ski boot brand Strolz, for a completely new way of skiing.
 The Tirol Shop has a beautiful selection of outdoor clothing and accessories like the iconic Tirol beanie, along with cuddly blankets to warp up in your home.
 If you are into sledding and tobogganing, you will find your Nirvana in Tirol, with a rich variety of companies that manufacture finest sleds named Gasser, Kathrein, Fluckinger or Gallzeiner.
 These places retain a real, local feel and a noticeable passion for the mountains.

 Yes, there are those chilly fall days when you wish you could stay in bed all day.
 Fortunately, there are enchanting cold-weather hideaways all over Tirol, spa resorts that have perfected refined-meets-rustic luxury.
 From the moment you enter such a high-end spa, to the resonating “ahhh” as you sink into a hot tub… pure bliss!
 These sprawling recreation complexes come loaded with amenities that will please you, from steam rooms and dry-heat saunas to hot tubs.
 For the ultimate pampering experience, book a therapeutic massage or beautifying spa treatment, a soothing facial, a manicure … Well, there are so many wonderful ways to beat the cold and grey weather blues!
-If you’re seeking a fully pampered escape, take refuge at one of Tirol’s highly acclaimed luxury hotels with full-service spas.
+If you’re seeking a fully pampered escape, take refuge at one of Tirol’s highly acclaimed health and spa retreats.
 Such as Schwarz Hotel in Mieming or Alpenrose Hotel in Maurach.
 Or Theresa Hotel in Zell am Ziller, to name but a few.
 Alternatively, day spa resorts allow guests to make a journey into rejuvenation as well.
 Whether you want a quick, restorative massage or an intense pampering, you are spoiled for choice!